DFE-Digital/education-benchmarking-and-insights/data-pipeline/README.md

 Build images with:

-        docker build --tag fbit-data-pipeline --file docker/Dockerfile .
+        docker build --tag {insert the tag of the build} --file docker/Dockerfile .

 or

-        make build
+        make build tags="--tag {tag1} --tag {tag2}"

-The Dockerfile uses multi-stage builds to run lint and test stages before building the production stage.
-If linting or testing fails the build will fail.

-You can stop the build at specific stages with the `--target` option:

-        docker build --name fbit-data-pipeline --file docker/Dockerfile . --target <stage>

-For example we wanted to stop at the **test** stage:

-        docker build --tag fbit-data-pipeline --file docker/Dockerfile --target test .

 We could then get a shell inside the container with:

-        docker run -it fbit-data-pipeline:latest bash
+        docker run -it {tag} bash

 If you do not specify a target the resulting image will be the last image defined which in our case is the 'production' image.

-To manually push to Azure container registry you can use the following command
+To manually push to Azure container registry you can use the following command, however this will require a logged in Azure CLI.
+Depending on your DfE account type or device type this may not be possible from your local machine; if this is the case then you can always use the [Azure cloud shell](https://learn.microsoft.com/en-gb/azure/cloud-shell/overview)

     az login
     az account set {subscription name}